 A prototype is a proof of concept, something which shows your invention really works and really does what you think it will.
 A working prototype is a necessary step on the road to getting a patent, but there are a few other ways a good prototype can help you out.

 Getting A Handle On Expenses

 A prototype is going to be more expensive than the final product.
-After all, you, or a contractor working for you, are creating a single product, and you arenít setting up a factory
+After all, you, or a contractor working for you, are creating a single product, and you aren't setting up a factory

-operation to mass-produce it on the cheap.
-However, if your prototype uses the same materials and manufacturing methods as the final product will, you should be able to get a ballpark estimate on how much the manufacturing cost will be.
-For that matter, you may find existing materials and products when youíre building your prototype that will make the final invention cheaper to produce.
+Operation to mass-produce it on the cheap.
+However, if your prototype uses the same materials and manufacturing methods as the final product will, you should be able to get a 4ballpark estimate on how much the manufacturing cost will be.
+For that matter, you may find existing materials and products when you're building your commission prototype that will make the final invention cheaper to produce.

 Working Out The Kinks

 No matter how good it looks on paper, an invention can still turn out unpredictably in real life.
 The materials might not fit together the way you wanted them to, the product may be more fragile or heavier than you expected, or it may not look as appealing on your workbench as it did on your computer screen.
 Prototypes give you the opportunity to perfect your invention and make sure it looks and performs exactly the way you wanted it to.